JamCamAbreu/Networking-SimpleChatTCP/README.txt

 Files:
-  - README.txt:     This file
+  - README.txt:     (This file)
-  - server.py       Server program, written in python
+  - chatserve.py    Server program, written in python
-  - client.c        Client program, written in C. Needs to be compiled (instructions below)
+  - chatclient.c    Client program, written in C. Needs to be compiled (instructions below)
-  - [client]        executable that is generated from C compilation instructions
+  - [chatclient]    executable that is generated from C compilation instructions

 Client Compilation Instructions:
-  - In the directory containing the above files, execute the gcc command: gcc -Wall client.c -o client
+  - In the directory containing the above files, execute the gcc command: gcc -Wall chatclient.c -o chatclient

-  - An executable called 'client' will be created (execution instructions below)
+  - An executable called 'chatclient' will be created (execution instructions below)